 An introduction to how tourist behaviour is shaped and influenced by a wide variety of internal and external stimuli in relation to tourism marketing, planning, and development processes.

-The tourism industry is one in which the tourist is of central importance.
-Consequently, understanding the desires, motivations and behaviours of the tourist is vital to the sustainability and effective marketing and management practices in the tourism industry.
+Understanding the desires, motivations and behaviours of the tourist is vital to the sustainability of, and effective marketing and management practices in, the tourism industry.

 |Paper title||Tourist Behaviour|

 |Teaching period||Semester 2 (On campus)|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - View more information on the Department of Tourism's website